 Your mission, should you choose to accept it, as Agent Trigonometry is to graph the function .
 What are the minimum and maximum of your graph?

-In this concept, we will take the unit circle, introduced in the previous chapter, and graph it on the Cartesian plane.
+In this concept, we will take the unit circle and graph it on the Cartesian plane.

 To do this, we are going to “unravel” the unit circle.
 Recall that for the unit circle the coordinates are where is the central angle.
 To graph, rewrite the coordinates as where is the central angle, in radians.
 Below we expanded the sine coordinates for .

 Notice that the curve ranges from 1 to -1.
 The maximum value is 1, which is at .
 The minimum value is -1 at .
 This “height” of the sine function is called the amplitude.
 The amplitude is the absolute value of average between the highest and lowest points on the curve.

 Now, look at the domain.
 It seems that, if we had continued the curve, it would repeat.
 This means that the sine curve is periodic.
 Look back at the unit circle, the sine value changes until it reaches .
 After , the sine values repeat.
 Therefore, the curve above will repeat every units, making the period .
 The domain is all real numbers.

 Similarly, when we expand the cosine curve, , from the unit circle, we have:

 Notice that the range is also between 1 and -1 and the domain will be all real numbers.
 The cosine curve is also periodic, with a period of .
 If we draw the graph past , it would look like: